Menu

 Mathematics

-Over the whole year we will provide pupils with the opportunity to secure their mathematical learning using concrete, pictorial and abstract models.
+This term we will be focusing on multiplication and division, focusing on securing our knowledge of the 2, 5 and 10 times tables.
+We will provide pupils with the opportunity to secure their mathematical learning using concrete, pictorial and abstract models.
 They will then learn to apply this knowledge to reasoning and problem solving (QUACK - Please ask your children what this means).
-We will start the new year with a focus on place value, securing number facts up to 100.

 In addition to the daily maths lessons, every child will also take part in a daily 15 minute Maths Mastery programme.
 The programme uses a range of practical resources and visual aids to help develop every child's understanding of number.